metzm/actinia-introduction/docs/2_concepts.md

 Still, some critical **issues** have to be addressed in the geospatial realm:

 * lack of Analysis-Ready-data (ARD) available for consumption in the cloud
-* lack of compatibility between different data systems
+* lack of compatibility between different data and processing systems
-    * btw., we are on it: the [openEO H2020 project](https://openeo.org)
+    * an attempt for cross-backend compatibility: the [openEO API](https://openeo.org)
 * lack of cloud abstraction, needed for easier move between vendors and providers.

 ## Overview actinia

-Actinia ([https://actinia.mundialis.de/](https://actinia.mundialis.de/)) is an **open source REST API for scalable, distributed, high performance processing of geospatial and Earth observation data** that uses mainly GRASS GIS for computational tasks.
+Actinia ([https://actinia.mundialis.de/](https://actinia.mundialis.de/)) is an **open source REST API for scalable, distributed, high performance processing of geospatial and Earth Observation data** that uses mainly GRASS GIS for computational tasks.
 Core functionality includes the processing of single scenes and time series of satellite images, of raster and vector data.
 With the existing (e.g. Landsat) and Copernicus Sentinel big geodata pools which are growing day by day, actinia is designed to follow the paradigm of bringing algorithms to the cloud stored geodata.
 Actinia is an OSGeo Community Project since 2019.
 The source code is available on GitHub at [https://github.com/mundialis/actinia_core](https://github.com/mundialis/actinia_core).
 It is written in Python and uses Flask, Redis, and other components.

 ### Components of actinia